gurjot06oct/Cplusplus/11 OOPS/Classes Objects/04 Friend Function/03 Properties.md

 - We have the declaration of class `FriendA`.
 It contains a private member `friendAID` and a public member function `displayFriendBInfo`.
 - The constructor initializes the private member `friendAID` with a value of 101.
-- The `displayFriendBInfo` function attempts to access information held by FriendB using an object of class `FriendB`.
-However, this results in a compiler error because `FriendA` does not recognize `FriendB` as a friend, preventing access to its private members.
+- The `displayFriendBInfo` function demonstrates accessing the information held by FriendB using an object of class `FriendB`.

 ### 2. FriendB Class Definition and Declaration